Tiny baby in Singapore, just 7.5 ounces at birth, goes home after 13 months in hospital

-After just more than thirteen months of medical care, Yu Xuan was released from hospital last month, the hospital announced this month, weighing nearly 14 pounds.
+After just more than thirteen months of medical care, Yu Xuan was released last month, the hospital announced this month, weighing nearly 14 pounds.

-An article in Singapore’s Strait Times over the weekend brought Yu Xuan’s survival came to wide attention.
+An article in Singapore’s Straits Times over the weekend brought Yu Xuan’s survival to wide attention.

 Yvonne Ng, a senior consultant at the neonatology department at National University Hospital, told the newspaper that the tiny size of the patient meant that the staff could not use standard forms of care, and had to improvise.